-1. what is a non reentrant code?
+1. what is a

 Re entrant code is code which does not rely on being executed without interruption before completion.
 Reentrant code can be used by multiple, simultaneous tasks.
 Reentrant code generally does not access global data.
 Variables within a reentrant function are allocated on the stack, so each instance of the function has its own private data.
 Nonreentrant code, to be used safely by multiple processes, should have access controlled via some synchronization method such as a semaphore.

-2. how is RTOS different from other OS?
+is RTOS different from other OS?

 A RTOS offers services that allow tasks to be performed within predictable timing constraints